gravitational/teleport/README.md

 ### Deploy Teleport
 If you wish to deploy Teleport inside a Docker container:
 ```
-# This command will pull the Teleport container image for version 6.0
+# This command will pull the Teleport container image for version 6
-# Replace 5.0 with the version you need:
-$ docker pull quay.io/gravitational/teleport:6.0
+$ docker pull quay.io/gravitational/teleport:6
 ```
 View latest tags on [Quay.io | gravitational/teleport](https://quay.io/repository/gravitational/teleport?tab=tags)